 End of life doula, also called death doulas, provide support to the dying and their loved ones.
 Their training addresses how to provide guidance during this process and how to ease the anxiety of the affected family members.

 While there are plenty of healthcare professions who deal with the process of birth, there are fewer professionals who deal with the process of dying and death.
 The U.S. Bureau of Labor Statistics indicates that there is a growing need for such professional.
 Keep reading to find out more information the duties of a death doula as well as training and certification information.
+To find out salary range for this profession, see our detailed breakdown of death doula salaries article.

 What Does an End of Life Doula Do?